zoalst/Speak3D/readme.md

   - export function so users can save whatever they create
   - cli alternative to send commands
   - ability to manipulate & remove existing geometries
+  - have start/pause screen that has usage & commands & examples
   - ctrl+z is buggy
   - use updated version of three.js
+  - create self, for third person view
   - textures
   - add parameters for dimensions, rotation, etc.
   - problems with people talking fast